carlosolarte/java-dist/docs/03-networking/content.md

 ### Broadcasting
 #### Server

-1. It opens any port to send the messages
+1. It opens any port to send the messages.
-2. It send messages to a particular port (that the _clients knows_)
+2. It send messages to a particular port (that the _clients know_).

 ```java
 while(true){